DamOConnor/Fabric-and-Copilot/labs/lab03/lab03.md

 # Lab 03 - Copilot for Data Warehouse

 ## Introduction
-Microsoft Copilot for Synapse Data Warehouse is an AI assistant designed to streamline your data warehousing tasks.
-Copilot integrates seamlessly with your Fabric warehouse, providing intelligent insights to help you along each step of the way in your T-SQL explorations.
+> Microsoft Copilot for Synapse Data Warehouse is an AI assistant designed to streamline your data warehousing tasks.
+Copilot integrates seamlessly with your Fabric warehouse, providing intelligent insights to help you along each step of the way in your T-SQL explorations.[^1]

 ## Lab
 !!TODO